blemis/lima-docker/README.md

 Sets up up a remote docker VM that works with M1/M2 macs.
 Uses new Apple virtualization type "vz" and experimental mount type "virtiofs".
+Replaces Docker Desktop, and removes some limitations of colima.

+## lima-docker-rootful.yaml
 Example lima-docker-rootful.yaml config file uses.
 1) ubuntu base image - no cgroups v2 issues like colima (Alpine) has
 2) vcpus:4